Hydroxychloroquine Sulfate 200 mg film-coated tablets

 Pregnancy:

-Although able to cross the placenta, the use of hydroxychloroquine in pregnancy is now considered to convey a low risk of harm to the foetus with no significant increase in congenital malformations.
 In SLE there is evidence that hydroxychloroquine reduces disease activity during pregnancy reinforcing the importance of continuing this therapy.
-Indeed, pregnancy itself can induce lupus flares, which can be prevented by hydroxychloroquine.
+Pregnancy itself can induce lupus flares which has the potential to harm the fetus.
 Preliminary studies have suggested that hydroxychloroquine can reduce the risk of neonatal lupus and congenital heart block in lupus patients who are anti-Ro positive.
 A recently published study of pregnant patients with antiphospholipid syndrome found that exposure to hydroxychloroquine was linked to a significantly higher live birth rate.

 Taken together in autoimmune diseases such as lupus and anti-phospholipid syndrome the balance of benefit outweighs any potential harm to the foetus and therefore hydroxychloroquine should be continued.
+A dose below 400mg should be considered if thought sufficiently effective by the physician.
 In other diseases the prescribing physician should assess the risk/benefit ratio for hydroxychloroquine and act accordingly.

 Lactation: